-A learning-through-writing component is incorporated in course sections with the designation "LTW."
+A learning-through-writing component is incorporated in course sections with the registration designation "LTW."
 Students in these sections use writing as a tool for learning and thinking.
 They write as a means of communication and as a process for acquiring knowledge and deepening their understanding of the subject matter.
-Writing tasks are related to the content of the course and may include exploratory writing, academic journals, essays, reports, and summaries.
+The writing tasks are related to the content of the course and may include exploratory writing, academic journals, essays, essay examinations, reports and summaries.